August 8, 2020 0 Comment

 1. Provide the Right Infrastructure

-As with physical teams, virtual employees should have the right infrastructure such computers, furniture and network to work effectively.
-Hence, it is important the organizations provide the same to their virtual teams.
+As with physical teams, virtual employees should have the right infrastructure such as computers, furniture, and networks to work effectively.

 If the organization is unable to provide the infrastructure, they should finance the employees to arrange it on their own.